The False Armistice in France

 But, after the first excitement, the great majority of us began to wonder whether the celebrations were not after all a little premature, since no official confirmation of the news was forthcoming, and gradually we dispersed to our huts again.
 Next day, at dinner-time, the Camp Commandant visited the large mess-hut in which we took our meals, and addressed us.
 Without recriminations, he said that he sympathised with our feelings, but asked us not to repeat the performance.
 He pledged his word that as soon as he received official news of the Armistice, the ‘Fall in’ would be sounded and he would announce the fact on parade; then we should have all the opportunity for celebration we desired.”25

-The news may have reached Cayeux from Rouen, to the south-west, where it had arrived at a British Labour Corps Depot “during dinner”.26
+The news probably reached this British camp at Cayeux from a British Labour Corps Depot in Rouen, to the south-west, where it had arrived “during dinner”.26

 Afterwards